jessesquires/jessesquires.com/about.md

 ---

 I'm a software developer in San Francisco.
 I'm passionate about mobile computing, open source, and coffee.
-My interests include software design patterns and architecture, cognitive science, moral philosophy, political resistance, avant-garde, and body modification.
+My interests include software design patterns and architecture, cognitive science, moral philosophy, political resistance, avant-garde art, and body modification.
 I like my coffee like my metal &mdash; **black**.
 When I'm not programming, writing, or running, you can find me at hardcore and metal shows in the Bay Area.

 <h2 class="text-center">🤘 💻 📱 ☕ ✊</h2>
-<p class="text-center"><i>All power to all the people.</i></p>
 <hr>
 <h4 class="text-muted text-center">Contact me by emailing <b>jesse</b> at this domain.</h4>
 <br>